arielbk/YDKJS-Blog/Scope and Closures/README.md

 (Function is declared - actually not a LHS lookup because it is handled by the compiler...) -> Answer variable within function is declared (LHS) -> Logger function is called (RHS lookup) -> 42 is assigned to answer within logger (LHS) -> log method is called within the console object (RHS) -> answer variable is passed into console log (RHS) ... phew!

 ### Nested scope
 There are actually multiple scopes.
-If an RHS lookup not return anything the engine would attempt to move up one layer of scope until it reached the topmost layer (the global scope).
+If an RHS lookup does not return anything the engine would attempt to move up one layer of scope until it reached the topmost layer (the global scope).

-ReferenceErrors are scope related - the LHS lookup was unsuccessful
+ReferenceErrors are scope related - it means the LHS lookup was unsuccessful

 ## Lexical scope
-Lexical scope is in contrast to *dynamic scope*, which is used by a small number of other languages.
+Lexical scope is in contrast to *dynamic scope*, which is used by a small number of other programming languages.

 Lexical scope pertains to the process where the source code undergoes lexing/tokenizing, where it is broken up into meaningful (to a computer) pieces.
 Lexical scope is therefore scope that is defined at the time when this lexing occurs, at this point it is (or should be) set in stone.

 ### Lookups
-Look ups happen from where they are called, and then further outer scopes are searched until they are found. **It is just the first matches that are returned.** This is a useful example:
+Lookups happen from where they are called, and then further outer scopes are searched until they are found. **It is just the first matches that are returned.** This is a useful example:

 ```javascript
 var a = 10, b = 20, c = 30;